Why Eyebrow Twitching Happens Explained

 Nerve and muscle cell envelopes are stabilised by magnesium.
 Cell membranes transmit impulses to other cells only when they typically reach a particular strength and function.

 In the U.S., only 25% of adults consume the suggested daily amount of 310 to 320 milligrams for females and 400 to 420 milligrams for men.
 Low magnesium levels in cell envelopes allow weak impulses to pass through.
-As a result, cells and their connectors (synapses) are excited more quickly.
+As a result, cells and their connectors (synapses) are more quickly excited.

 The eyebrow muscles may twitch uncontrollably as a result.
 The thin skin around the eyes makes it easier to feel twitches and flutters on your eyebrows and eyelids.